gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_troubleshooting.md

 ### Steam: An X Error occurred {#steam_an_x_error_occurred}

-When using an NVidia GPU and proprietary drivers, Steam may fail to start and (if run from the terminal) produce errors of the form:
+When using an NVIDIA GPU and proprietary drivers, Steam may fail to start and (if run from the terminal) produce errors of the form:

 `Steam: An X Error occurred`\